Kristen M. Frost

 Email: email@example.com | Download V-card

 Kristen Frost is a zealous advocate with a multi-jurisdictional practice who represents clients on both the trial and appellate levels in federal and state courts.
 Kristen practices in Colorado and Illinois and has taken over 30 cases to trial.
+Click here for a list of representative matters.

 Kristen has tried cases in Chicago, Illinois and throughout the state of Colorado in Denver, Jefferson, Eagle, Adams, Larimer and Douglas Counties.
 She has handled a variety of cases ranging from allegations of homicide, sexual assault, civil rights violations and various types of fraud, to narcotics, theft and domestic violence cases and driving offenses resulting in death.
 Regardless of the charges at issue, Kristen is known for her consistent success in obtaining victories for her clients, oftentimes through securing dismissal of cases before trial or proceeding to trial and quickly acquitting her clients.
 Kristen passionately represents her clients and does not stop short of anything but providing professional, thorough and devoted advocacy.
 [Read the Vail Daily article].